Here is WHY you need to secure a saddle seat on our riding holiday in Catalonia, Spain:

 After lunch, cue ‘siesta’.
 Back in the saddle you’ll ride through the expansive valley of the river Fluvia where you’ll have a magnificent view of the surrounding mountains of Catalonia.

 Tonight’s accommodation is a slice of paradise at the foot of the Catalan Pyrenees.
 There is a pool for a refreshing dip after a long day in the saddle, before you enjoy another dinner of traditional Spanish fare.

-Today you’ll be heading to the edge of the Pyrenees, a range of mountains spiking the skyline for 430km fringing the French-Spanish border.
+Today you’ll be heading to the edge of the Lower Pyrenees, a range of mountains spiking the skyline for 430km fringing the French-Spanish border.
 This serrated chain of peaks contains some of the country’s most pristine landscapes and it’s a unique privilege to discover this region astride a horse.
 Along the Catalan Pyrenean coast, you’ll ride through forest glades and into an isolated valley cut in half by a mountain stream.
 Now this is where swimmers are mandatory for your saddle bag, where you can cool off in the luminous rock pool.

 Afterwards, you’ll bask like lizards on a sun heated rock and enjoy a delicious saddle bag picnic next to the free-flowing river.
 This afternoon your Spanish horses will climb hard and confidently over a pass with a magnificent panoramic view of the high peaks of the Pyrenees.
 Welcome to the mountains!
 They might not be as impressive in height as the Alps, but they’re dramatic nonetheless.